Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Vertical AI agents expand risks.
 Weak governance creates liabilities.

-Multi-agent flows worsen traceability.
-Handoffs and orchestration hide details.
+- Multi-agent flows worsen traceability: Handoffs and orchestration hide details.
 You lose who decided what from which data when.
 Audit trails solve incidents.

-Regulated buyers prioritize governance.
-Wrong disclosures or acts bring fines and audits.
+- Regulated buyers prioritize governance: Wrong disclosures or acts bring fines and audits.
 Build security, privacy, and compliance from day one for production agents.

 Vertical AI Agents vs Horizontal AI Agents

 Vertical AI agents narrow scope.
 Horizontal AI agents broaden it.
-Narrow wins in production with real users, data, risks.
+Narrow wins in production with real users, data, and risks.

 |